 As you head north, you’ll come across, the Brandberg, known as the ‘Fire Mountain’, the tallest mountain in Namibia which attracts climbers from all over the world.

 Further north still you can visit the desert elephants that roam the area and see the ancient rock paintings of Twyfelfontain (a UNESCO World Heritage Site) that are thought to date back around 6000 years.
-There are also rock paintings in Spitzkoppe, however the best are found in Twyfelfontain.
+There are also rock paintings in Spitzkoppe, however, the best is found in Twyfelfontain.

 Time Needed: 2 – 4 Days

 In the northern part of the country, you will find Opuwo, the capital of the Kunene Region (also known as Kaokoland), it’s a little bit out of the way, but if you can squeeze it into your Namibia itinerary, you won’t regret it.

 If you do want to visit the Himba (or Herero) people, I need to warn you that a lot of the organised visits are crap.
 They feel set up, you can tell that the Himba don’t really want you there and the women are very pushy to get you to buy things from them (and a lot of it isn’t locally made either), so just be aware that you may find these meetings disappointing if they aren’t done right, so ask lots of questions to make sure the trip is right for you.